 The beauty of using LEGO as a creative medium is that it allows you to bring to life anything that your imagination can conjure up.
-More often than not, the inspiration for our LEGO builds comes from things we are already familiar with, whether it is from real life or from our favorite fictional universe (Star Wars, Harry Potter, etc.).
+However, quite often, the inspiration for our LEGO builds comes from things we are already familiar with, whether it is from real life or from our favorite fictional universe (Star Wars, Harry Potter, etc.).

-If we limit our discussion to things from real life for now, what exactly is involved in designing a LEGO replica of your own house, a well-known skyscraper or maybe even the Titanic ?
-Let us talk about the concepts of scale and proportion which are integral to art and interior design, and are applicable to LEGO builds as well.
+If we limit our discussion to things from real life for now, what exactly is involved in designing a LEGO replica of your own house or maybe a well-known skyscraper?
+Let us talk about the concepts of scale and proportion which are integral to art and interior design and are applicable to LEGO builds as well.

 Scale and proportion

 The scale of a LEGO model is its size relative to the real version it is trying to represent.
-Say you are building a LEGO model of a building that is 100 feet tall and you want your model to be 1 foot tall, you could express the scale as a ratio 1:100 where the first number refers to the size of your model and the second number refers to the size of the real building.
-See Figure 1.
+Say you are building a LEGO model of a building that is 10 feet tall and you want your model to be 1 foot tall, you could express the scale as a ratio 1:10 where the first number refers to the size of your model and the second number refers to the size of the real building.

-Now, this 1:100 ratio applies to all the dimensions in the model and not just the height.
-And so if the real building is 20 feet wide, your model would have to be 20/100 = 0.2 foot wide or your model would not have the right proportions (it would either look too skinny or too squat compared to the real building).
+Now, this 1:10 ratio applies to all the dimensions in the model and not just the height.
+And so, if the real building is 12 feet wide, your model would have to be 12/10 = 1.2 feet wide or your model would not have the right proportions (it would either look too skinny or too squat compared to the real building).

-Proportion refers to the relative size of the different components of your model.
-All these components need to have a consistent scale (size relative to the real version) for your model to be a faithful replica of the real building.
-In the above example, it is not just the height and width that need to have the same scale, but the scale has to be consistent (as much as possible) down to the smallest details including the doors, windows, shutters, etc.
+Proportion refers to the relative size of the different elements that make up your model.
+All these elements need to have a consistent scale (or size relative to the real version) for your model to be a faithful replica of the real thing.
+In the above example, it is not just the height and width that need to have the same scale, but the scale must be consistent (as much as possible) down to the smallest details including the doors, windows, shutters, etc.

 A good way to illustrate the concept of scale is by using upscaled bricks.
-They are upsized replicas of LEGO bricks created using actual LEGO bricks.
-A common scale used for upscaled bricks is 3x or 3:1 and that means that the overall dimensions of the upscaled brick would be 3 times that of a regular brick.
-Let us use a 2×4 brick that is 2 studs wide and 4 studs deep as an example.
-The upscaled version would be 6 studs wide and 12 studs deep.
-The height of the brick (not including the studs) would be 3 times the height of a normal brick.
+They are upsized replicas of LEGO bricks created using regular LEGO bricks.
+A common scale used for upscaled bricks is 3:1 and that means that the overall size of the upscaled brick would be 3 times that of a regular brick (in every dimension).
+Let’s use a 2×4 brick that is 4 studs wide and 2 studs deep as an example.
+The upscaled version would be (4×3=) 12 studs wide and (2×3=) 6 studs deep and its height (not including the studs) would be 3 times the height of a regular brick.

 As we have seen in this example, there is always some rounding or compromises involved in scale models and these are acceptable as long as they do not detract from the creation of a reasonably faithful replica of the original.
-This is also one of the few cases where the LEGO model is actually bigger than the real-life object (a 2×4 LEGO brick) it is trying to represent.
-In most other cases, as we will see, the LEGO model ends up being much smaller than its real-life counterpart.
+This is also one of the few cases where the LEGO model is bigger than the real-life object (a 2×4 LEGO brick) it is trying to represent.
+It is usually the other way around in most other cases, where the LEGO model ends up being much smaller than its real-life counterpart.